 What do they typically do

-- Teach patients how to make sounds and improve their voices
+- Teach clients how to make sounds, improve their voices, and maintain fluency

-- Work with patients to develop and strengthen the muscles used to swallow
+- Work with clients to develop and strengthen the muscles used to swallow

-- Counsel patients and families on how to cope with communication disorders
+- Counsel clients and their families on how to cope with communication and swallowing disorders

 Number of Jobs